 The K-9 teams also help to fight other invasive species that threaten Alberta.
 In 2017 and 2018 teams deployed in Fish Creek Provincial Park in Calgary to learn to detect the invasive plant Thesium arvense.
 As well, teams are currently collaborating with staff from Alberta Agriculture and Forestry to determine how the K-9 teams could assist with monitoring wild boar-at-large.

-Check out the video below to learn more about Thesium arvense and how the K-9 team is trained to detect it.
+Check out the videos below to learn more about our K-9 team’s work to detect Thesium arvense and wild boar.

 How the Conservation K-9 Program began

 In 2014, as part of a Crown Managers Partnership initiative,the Alberta Government partnered with the Flathead Basin Commission in Montana and the Alberta Irrigation Projects Association to pilot the use of mussel-detecting dogs at watercraft inspection stations.